-However, here’s the catch: Rocky Mountain National Park is quickly becoming one of the most popular national parks in the United States.
+Rocky Mountain National Park is quickly becoming one of the most popular national parks in the United States.
 According to the park, in 2014 there were over 3.4 million visitors.
 That’s staggering.
-Traffic jams, long lines, and overcrowded trails have lead me to mostly stay away from the place despite the scenery.
+Traffic jams, long lines, and overcrowded trails lead me to mostly stay away from the place despite the scenery.

 Lake Haiyaha Trail Area

 The trail to Haiyaha Lake is one of the most popular trails in the state if not all of the National Parks.
-Honestly, this comes as no surprise.
+It’s easy to see why: Lake Haiyaha Trail is one of the best trails in Rocky Mountain National Park, especially during winter.
 The trail is roughly 4 miles round trip up pretty easy terrain.
-As you meander gently uphill the trail treats you to 4 pristine high alpine lakes nestled among staggeringly high dramatic cliffs.
+As you meander gently uphill the trail treats you to four pristine high alpine lakes nestled among staggeringly high dramatic cliffs.
 The trail gets tougher and thus, less crowded, once you start to gain a rather short ridge to the final Lake – Lake Haiyaha.
 As you round the corner you’re greeted with a steep drop to a valley below while surrounded by the iconic rocky peaks that make Colorado famous.

 The place is a dream.
 And we had it all to ourselves.
-Ya sure, conditions were less than ideal, but fit for a new year.
-Everything isn’t going to go your way, there will always be an obstacle to overcome in return for reward.
+Ya sure, conditions were less than ideal, with strong winds and freezing temps, but fit for a new year.
+Everything isn’t going to go your way, there will always be an obstacle to overcome in return for the reward.

 Trail Information for Lake Haiyaha Rocky Mountain National Park